pcmv-dev/SBCloud/README.md

 - Low powered machine (Depends on VPS Provider)

 # Setup
+- Please read the Disclaimer at the bottom of the page.
+If you agree then you may proceed
 - I have only tested scripts on **Debian 9/10** and **Ubuntu 18.04**

 > Install git and curl